sju-ganstar/GAN_Study/README.md

-# GAN_study
+# Study
-This repository includes theories, studies and codes about GAN
+This repository includes theories, studies about AI